-- 1. Open the battery compartment cover (Figure 6-32). - 2.
-Tighten all battery mounting hardware to keep the battery securely in place.
+1. Remove the battery compartment cover.

-- 3. Disconnect the battery cables. - Sprinkle the top of the battery with baking soda.
-Apply water to wash the baking soda from battery.
-Be careful not get any of solution into the battery - 5.
-Clean the battery posts and cable ends with a battery brush. - 6.
-Coat the battery posts with petroleum jelly and reinstall the battery cables. - 7.
-Close the battery box cover.
+- 2. Tighten all battery hardware to keep the battery securely in place. - 3.
+Disconnect the battery cables. - 4.
+Sprinkle the battery with baking soda to neutralize the acid.
+Rinse with water.
+Be careful not to get water inside the battery. - 5.
+Coat the battery posts with petroleum jelly and reinstall the battery cables. - 6.
+Install the battery box cover.